elotroalex/frontlines/pages/ebola_history.md

 typhoid fever, especially in its early stages.
 This makes the disease difficult to accurately diagnose without specialized testing.
-There is no antiviral therapy and treatment is limited to supportive care, such as rehydration and respiratory assistance.
+There is no antiviral therapy and treatment is limited to supportive care, such as rehydration and respiratory support.
 Healthcare workers are at increased risk for infection and strict infection control protocols must be followed to reduce the risk of virus transmission.
-The necessary protective equipment is bulky and makes it difficult for patients to see the person who is providing their care.
+The necessary protective equipment is bulky and makes it difficult for patients to identify the person who is providing their care.
 Depending on their particular occupation, healthcare workers were around 21 to 32 times more likely to contract Ebola than those working in other fields,[^23] though the